rust-lang/rust/src/doc/tutorial.md

 ## Freezing

-Lending an immutable pointer to an object freezes it and prevents mutation.
+Lending an &-pointer to an object freezes it and prevents mutation--even if the object was declared as `mut`.
 `Freeze` objects have freezing enforced statically at compile-time.
 An example of a non-`Freeze` type is [`RefCell<T>`][refcell].

 ~~~~
 let mut x = 5;
 {
-    let y = &x; // `x` is now frozen, it cannot be modified
+    let y = &x; // `x` is now frozen.
+It cannot be modified or re-assigned.
 }
 // `x` is now unfrozen again
 # x = 3;